 Does not fit Recaro Rally or Racer models.
 If you are traveling with an infant seat, detach the base and place it on top of the car seat inside the bag.

 Versatile size fits most infant, toddler, and booster seats.
 Waterproof and tough material with padded backpack straps for hands-free carrying.
 Can also be carried by side or front straps.
 Draw string and buckle closure.
 Comes with a luggage tag for identification and a pouch for storage.

 Bag is not padded.

-Backpack carrier with ergonomic, padded harness-style straps.
+Backpack carrier with ergonomic, padded, harness-style straps.
 Water resistant.
 Easy to clean.
 Anti-microbial inner lining.
-Fully padded with padded interior wings to protect car seat headrest.
+Fully padded with interior wings to protect car seat headrest.
 Dual, lockable zipper opening.
 Features ID pocket.
 Protects seat from damage during air travel.
 Long-lasting, well-made, and durable.
 Extremely roomy.

 Does not fit the Britax Advocate car seat.